apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/4-components.md

 3. Optimizer which is used to update the parameters based on an optimization algorithm

-We have already talked about autograd in the previous notebook.
-In this notebook, we will talk about the remaining components as well as dive a little deeper into initialization.
+You have already learned about autograd in the previous notebook.
+In this notebook, you will learn about the remaining components as well as dive a little deeper into initialization.

 ## Loss function